DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/README.md

 The test runner uses the test controller to access the internal context required for the test API to operate.
 When you call [selectors](../../../guides/basic-guides/select-page-elements.md) and [client functions](../../../guides/basic-guides/obtain-client-side-info.md) from Node.js callbacks, pass the test controller explicitly, because the API cannot retrieve it from the context.

-> If you explicitly call a test controller, do so in a stack trace that has the test body signature.
->
-> Constructs like `setTimeout`/`setInterval`, Promises and native async functions create a clean stack frame.
-In it, test controller can't access a test body signature and resolve the test context.
->
-> For this reason, use imported test controllers in a synchronous context.

 ## Implicit Test Controller Use

 You may need to call the test API from outside the test code.
 For instance, your [page model](../../../guides/concepts/page-model.md) can contain methods that perform common operations used in different tests (like authentication).